swiftlang/swift-evolution/proposals/0251-simd-additions.md

     return Self.min(upperBound, Self.max(lowerBound, self))
   }
 }

+/// The lanewise minimum of two vectors.
+///
+/// Each element of the result is the minimum of the corresponding
+/// elements of the inputs.
+public func min<V>(_ lhs: V, _ rhs: V) -> V where V: SIMD, V.Scalar: Comparable

+/// The lanewise maximum of two vectors.
+///
+/// Each element of the result is the maximum of the corresponding
+/// elements of the inputs.
+public func max<V>(_ lhs: V, _ rhs: V) -> V where V: SIMD, V.Scalar: Comparable
 ```

 ### Alternatives Considered
-These could be free functions, but that introduces an ambiguity if someone retroactively
-conforms SIMD types to Comparable because they want lexicographic ordering.

-They could be spelled out `lanewiseMaximum` or similar, to clarify that they operate
+These could be spelled out `lanewiseMaximum` or similar, to clarify that they operate
 lanewise (Chris suggested this in the pitch thread), but we don't spell out `+` as
 "lanewise-plus", so it seems weird to do it here.
 The default assumption is that SIMD
 operations are lanewise.